Skip to main content

 36%

-• The art style is beautiful, featuring a unique stained-glass aesthetic that enhances the visual experience.
+• The art style is beautiful and immersive, with a unique stained glass aesthetic that enhances the visual experience.

-• The soundtrack is enjoyable and fits the game's atmosphere well.
+• The soundtrack is enjoyable and contributes to the overall atmosphere of the game.

 • The controls are unresponsive and clunky, making gameplay frustrating and tedious.